jashlu/CRD_Assesment/README.md

 - Have 1 hashamp to store each reservation Object

-- HashMap key = Reservation ID
+- HashMap key = Reservation ID, will be automatically generated
-- HashMap value = Reservation Object
+- HashMap value = Reservation Object, will be created beforehand using information received.

 <!-- language: lang-none -->